coderpatros/environment-indicator/README.md

 CSS has come a long way in recent years, and so I thought it was time I created a nice reusable code snippet.

-This creates a ribbon in the top left corner of the screen, like the "Fork me on GitHub" ribbon that you may have seen.
+This creates a ribbon in the top left (or right) corner of the screen, like the "Fork me on GitHub" ribbon that you may have seen.

 ![Demo screenshot](demo.png)